hhxia/swak4foamof6/README.md

 ### OpenFOAM v1612+ ###

-Use the scripts [installSwakPyFoam](https://bitbucket.org/bgschaid/swak4foamandpyfoamdockerfile/raw/69c133458f9085248b649bc071cb41a6c8226651/installSwakPyFoam) to pull and install a container and [startSwakPyFoam](https://bitbucket.org/bgschaid/swak4foamandpyfoamdockerfile/raw/69c133458f9085248b649bc071cb41a6c8226651/startSwakPyFoam) to run it.
-Inside the container start another bash-shell to get access to the PyFoam-scripts
+Use the scripts [installSwakPyFoam](https://bitbucket.org/bgschaid/swak4foamandpyfoamdockerfile/src/89fd00f6a6e9bf12aed73a4de8c303852efacc7b/installSwakPyFoam) to pull and install a container and [startSwakPyFoam](https://bitbucket.org/bgschaid/swak4foamandpyfoamdockerfile/src/89fd00f6a6e9bf12aed73a4de8c303852efacc7b/startSwakPyFoam) to run it.

 ### OpenFOAM v1606+ ###